learn-teochew/tc-opera/sou-lak-nie.markup.md

 * **桃花 • %To-hue%** • Maidservant of %Sou-lak-nie%, who helps %Lak-nie% and %Gi-cung% elope.
 * **蘇六娘 • %Sou-lak-nie%** • Young lady of the %Sou% family, the only child of a rich landowner and his wife (but called %lak-nie% 六娘 “Sixth Lady” because she is the sixth-born female of her generation, i.e. among her cousins).
 She spent a large part of her childhood in the household of her mother’s maiden family, where she was raised and educated alongside her male cousin, %Gueh-gi-cung%.
 * **郭繼春 • %Gueh-gi-cung%** • Young man of the %Gueh% family, educated and refined, cousin of %Lak-nie%; the two were raised and educated together and eventually fell in love.
-* **員外 • %Ueng-ghua%** • Father of %Lak-nie%; he is a rich landowner, but still has to respect the wishes of the %Sou% clan elder (族長 %Zok-dien%).
+* **員外 • %Ueng-ghua%** • Landlord Sou, father of %Lak-nie%; he is a rich landowner, but still has to respect the wishes of the %Sou% clan elder (族長 %Zok-dien%).
-* **安人 • %Ang-ring%** • Mother of %Lak-nie%.
+* **安人 • %Ang-ring%** • Mrs Sou, mother of %Lak-nie%.
-* **族長 • %Zok-dien%** • Elder of the %Sou% clan; he was involved in arranging the match between %Sou-lak-nie% and %Ien-siu-zai%.
+* **族長 • %Zok-dien%** • Clan Elder Sou, senior member of the %Sou% clan; he was involved in arranging the match between %Sou-lak-nie% and %Ien-siu-zai%.
-* **楊秀才 • %Ien-siu-zai%** • Young man of the %Ien% family; although he holds the licentiate 秀才 %siu-zai% degree, he is depicted as an oafish, uncultured man.
+* **楊秀才 • %Ien-siu-zai%** • Scholar Ien, a young man of the %Ien% family; although he holds the licentiate 秀才 %siu-zai% degree, he is depicted as an oafish, uncultured man.
 * **梅香 • %Bhue-hien%** • One of the maids in the %Sou% household.
 * **乳娘 • %Ru-nie%** • The nursemaid of %Ien-siu-zai%, who now comes to the %Sou% household to help prepare %Sou-lak-nie% for her marriage to him.